kairosart/Red-Team-Capstone-Challenge/OSINT/VPN Scanning/Reverse Shell.md

 In summary, the command appears to be attempting to establish a network connection to the specified IP address and port while also launching an interactive Bash shell.

 ### Sanitize the shell
+To display the current user's sudo privileges.
+It shows which commands the user is allowed to run with sudo and any restrictions that may apply.
 **Victim**

 ```